 Emilie Casey, Director of Marquand Chapel

 Emilie Casey came to YDS and Yale’s Institute of Sacred Music as a student in 2013, and after graduating with an MDiv (’16) and STM (’17), Emilie started her work in Marquand Chapel.
 Emilie is passionate about liturgy and worship, homiletics, and collaborative worship planning.
 Prior to her studies at Yale, Emilie studied music education and clarinet at the University of Tennessee, Knoxville.
 Emilie is a member of the Evangelical Lutheran Church in America.

 Nathaniel Gumbs, Director of Chapel Music

 Nathaniel (“Nat”) has had many years of diverse experience in church music.
 He grew up at Trinity Baptist Church in the Bronx, and by the time he was in high school had already developed a love of leading congregational singing.
 As an undergraduate music major at the Shenandoah Conservatory in Virginia, he held part-time positions in Lutheran, Episcopal, and Presbyterian churches.
 In 2011, he received the Master of Music degree from Yale University (YSM and ISM), where he also served as organist for Marquand Chapel.
 Since graduating from Yale, he has worked as Director of Music and Arts at Friendship Missionary Baptist Church in Charlotte, NC, where he oversees 350-400 volunteer musicians and staff in four choirs and other ensembles, and also serves as Sunday organist.
 He is a frequent guest musician at Abyssinian Baptist Church in Harlem, and is organist and clinician for the Hampton University Ministers’ Conference.
 In 2012, he organized music for plenary sessions of the Democratic National Convention in Charlotte, NC.
 Last year he was named in the “Top 20 Under 30” by Diapason Magazine.

-Nat expects to complete the Doctor of Musical Arts degree at Eastman School of Music in 2019.
+Nat completed the Doctor of Musical Arts degree at Eastman School of Music in 2019.

 Stephen Gamboa-Diaz, Assistant for Publications and Communications